KornSiwat/django-polls/README.md

 ## Installation

-### Step 1
+### Step 1: Cloning the repository

     Open the Terminal and type the following command:

         git clone https://github.com/KornSiwat/django-polls

-### Step 2
+### Step 2: Install required python3 modules

-Go to the project directory (django-polls folder) and type the following command:

     Open the Terminal and type the following command: